CHOOSING A SCHOOL

 - You should choose the one you consider is also best for the whole family;

-The following links provide input to the above information.
+The following links provide input to support the above information.
 Be aware, they may be directed to certain types of schools, or even school systems including in a few other countries [indicated at the end of each entry].
-However, all cover points you may find useful.
+However, all cover points you may find new and/or useful.

 ‘Without doubt, the best way to start the search is to give some thought to your child’s potential to succeed at different things and in different environments.
 A reasonably complete picture of your child makes it easier to know what you are looking for in a school and to recognise it when you find it’.

 ‘The Good Schools Guide provides a good starting place when researching potential schools.
 You can read about schools in your area by looking at our school profiles, which contain information about a school’s characteristics, academic performance, fees and curriculum’.

 The Good Schools Guide.
 ‘The following are some of the most common reasons to choose a particular primary school.
 Each should be considered carefully before making the final decision’